Skip to content

 TypeBox

-Elysia.t, a schema builder based on TypeBox that provide type-safety on both runtime, compile-time, and OpenAPI schema for generating OpenAPI/Swagger documentation.
+Elysia.t is a schema builder based on TypeBox that provides type-safety at runtime, compile-time, and for OpenAPI schemas, enabling the generation of OpenAPI/Swagger documentation.

 TypeBox is a very fast, lightweight, and type-safe runtime validation library for TypeScript.
-Elysia extends and customize the default behavior of TypeBox to match for server-side validation.
+Elysia extends and customizes the default behavior of TypeBox to match server-side validation requirements.

-We believe that an integration like this should take care of the framework by default instead of relying on the user end to set up a custom type on every project.
+We believe that an integration like this should be handled by the framework by default, rather than relying on the user to set up a custom type for every project.

 Schema type

-Elysia supports declarative schema with the following types:
+Elysia supports declarative schemas with the following types:

 These properties should be provided as the third argument of the route handler to validate the incoming request.